Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

-For comparison, we also present a representative conventional \mbox{Wi-Fi} sensing result that operates purely in the frequency domain and does not rely on the CIR representation.
+For comparison, we present a conventional \mbox{Wi-Fi} sensing result that operates in the frequency domain and does not rely on the CIR representation.
 As discussed in Section~\ref{ssec:Doppler-Based-Wi-Fi-Sensing}, many existing approaches perform sensing directly on the magnitude of the CFR, $\lvert H_{\mathrm{raw}}(f,t) \rvert$.
 In this paper, PCA is used as a representative example of dimensionality reduction, as in \cite{Wang2016UbiCompGait}.

-Among the resulting PC scores, the STFT is applied to the PC3 score, which exhibits clear target-induced temporal variations.
-It should be noted, however, that the PC capturing motion-induced dynamics is device- and environment-dependent \cite{Wang2016UbiCompGait,Wang2016UbiCompRespiration}, and its identification often relies on empirical or heuristic criteria rather than a physical model.
+Among the resulting PC scores, the STFT is applied to the PC3 score, which exhibits target-induced temporal variations.
+It should be noted, however, that the PC capturing motion-induced dynamics is device- and environment-dependent \cite{Wang2016UbiCompGait,Wang2016UbiCompRespiration}, and its identification relies on empirical or heuristic criteria rather than a physical model.
 The resulting Doppler-related time--frequency representation is shown in Fig.~\ref{fig:PCA}.

-A key limitation of this magnitude-based frequency-domain approach is that it does not yield a physically meaningful Doppler frequency, because the underlying propagation-induced phase evolution is not preserved, as explained in Section~\ref{ssec:Doppler-Based-Wi-Fi-Sensing} with reference to \cite{Li2021WCOM}.
-As a result, the spectrum in Fig.~\ref{fig:PCA} is symmetric with respect to frequency sign and effectively collapses positive and negative Doppler components, making it impossible to distinguish approaching and receding motions.
+A key limitation of this magnitude-based frequency-domain approach is that it does not yield a physically meaningful Doppler frequency, because the propagation-induced phase evolution is not preserved, as explained in Section~\ref{ssec:Doppler-Based-Wi-Fi-Sensing} with reference to \cite{Li2021WCOM}.
+As a result, the spectrum in Fig.~\ref{fig:PCA} is symmetric with respect to frequency sign and collapses positive and negative Doppler components, making it impossible to distinguish approaching and receding motions.

-By contrast, the proposed LoSRef-based approach operates on the complex-valued residual CIR, whose Doppler spectrum is inherently asymmetric with respect to frequency sign.
-This asymmetry preserves Doppler sign information and enables direct discrimination between approaching and receding motions, which is fundamentally impossible with magnitude-based processing.
+By contrast, the proposed LoSRef-based approach operates on the complex-valued residual CIR, whose Doppler spectrum is asymmetric with respect to frequency sign.
+This asymmetry preserves Doppler sign information and enables discrimination between approaching and receding motions, which is impossible with magnitude-based processing.